am610/Firecrown_wrapper_TD/README.md

 ### **Notes**

-The wrapper can be used as :
+The wrapper can be used :

 (a) with `SNANA` or `DESC
 TD` pipeline's utility function : `submit_batch_jobs.sh` for